ShinyEd/intro-stats/README.md

 ShinyEd
 =======

-Shiny Applets for Education
+Statistics education apps created in Shiny.
+Source code available on GitHub.

-All applets can be accessed via http://stat.duke.edu/~mc301/shiny/applets.html
+All applets can be accessed via https://stat.duke.edu/~mc301/shinyed/.